Willow View Association

 • Develop relationships with board members through business and philanthropic networks in Contra Costa County

-• Partner with or utilize the Western Heritage and Wildlife Museum for educational programming
+• Partner with or utilise the Western Heritage and Wildlife Museum for educational programming

 • Demonstrate strong alignment with educational opportunities and nonprofit capacity building in the Concord area

-• The museum facility is available at no cost to schools, nonprofits, and worthy organizations by invitation
+• The museum facility is available at no cost to schools, nonprofits, and worthy organisations by invitation

 Decision Timeline